Colville National Forest

 Recreation: Visitors enjoy fishing for burbot/ling cod and Kokanee salmon.
 Sailing, power boating, swimming and water skiing are also available.
 The 5.3-mile Noisy Creek Trail and the 4.2-mile Lakeshore Trail begin nearby.

 Facilities: Campsites are pleasant, private and within walking distance of the lake and swimming area.
-Amenities include a picnic area, boat ramp, drinking water, vault toilets and bear-proof garbage cans.
+Amenities include a picnic area, boat ramp, drinking water, vault toilets, animal resistant food storage lockers and animal resistant garbage cans.

 Nearby Attractions: The lake is 4.3 miles southeast of Metaline Falls, a quaint town with historic buildings, a theater and nearby caves.